BBai-Tips/bbai/CONVENTIONS.md

 ## Technology Stack
 - Runtime: Deno with TypeScript (strict mode)
 - API Framework: To be decided (a comparison of Oak, Opine, and Abc will be included in the planning stage)
-- Vector Database: To be implemented using an existing library (e.g., Hnswlib, with other options to be considered)
+- Vector Database: To be decided (a comparison of Hnswlib and other options will be provided)
-- CLI Command-line Parsing: To be decided (recommendation to be provided)
+- CLI Command-line Parsing: To be decided (recommendation to be provided, focusing on ease of use and feature set)
 - Documentation Generator: To be decided (options to be suggested for Deno projects)

 ## Architecture